 Harvesting Carrots From Your Own Backyard

 Grow Your Own Carrots and Get More Variety than You Can get from a Grocery Store

 A wide variety of carrots can be grown in the home vegetable garden.
-They can be short, thin, long, or stout or any combination.
+They can be short, thin, long, stout, or any combination.
 Traditionally we think of carrots as being the traditional orange, but they also come in a warm range of colors, purple, yellow, white, and red.

 At a Glance: How to grow carrots

 Plant Carrots in the early spring as soon as the ground can be worked.
 Plant successively every two weeks to extend the harvest.

 Planting Depth: cover with 1/4 to 1/2 inch of loose soil.